-Some of those tragedies, however, would be stopped, Mark Kelly told reporters.
+Some of those tragedies, however, would be stopped, he told reporters.

 "We'll prevent some of them if we take some reasonable steps that most Americans agree on," Kelly said.

-Giffords, a former Arizona congresswoman who survived an assassination attempt on Jan.
-8, 2011, and Kelly, a former combat pilot and astronaut who flew four space shuttle missions, traveled to the heart of gun-rights country to make a case for expanding background checks.
+Giffords, a former Democratic congresswoman from Arizona who survived an assassination attempt on Jan.
+8, 2011, and Kelly, a former combat pilot and astronaut who flew four space shuttle missions, founded the group Americans for Responsible Solutions after Giffords was wounded.
+This week, they began a seven-state "Rights and Responsibilities Tour."

 Proposed legislation also would require criminal background checks for Internet sales.